sloth-ci/sloth-ci/docs/extensions.rst

 Another example of a server-level extension is the Sloth CI API: all web API methods and CLI commands apart from :ref:`cli-start` are implemented in an extension.

-A single extension can work on the app and server level.
+A single extension can work on both the app and server levels.

 Here is the list of currently available extensions.
 If you want to create your own extension, refer to the :doc:`developer guide <dev/extension>`.